azzaoalloush/alloush_twitter-like-app/README.md

 Built using Laravel, Bootstrap, and VS Code.

 I used Microsoft Copilot to fix (syntax) errors and improve code quality while explaning the different codes and purposes/outcomes for better understanding.

+### Extra

+Thank you so much, sir, for extending the deadline for this.
+Having the extra time made a real difference, as it allowed me to go back, refine my work, and make sure I met all the rquirements properly.
+I truly appreciate your consideration, it motivated me to put in  my best effort. ❤️